Southampton-Digital-Humanities/Our-Blog/README.md

   In your repository settings: enable template repository, add your 1280×640 social image, auto delete head branches.
   Add your open source license, GitHub uses MIT license.
 -->
-# Southampton Digital Humanities Blog
+# Digital Preservation Southampton Blog

-_This is a repository for all blog posts for Southampton Digital Humanities and Digital Preservation Southampton._
+_This is a repository for all blog posts for Digital Preservation Southampton, an enterprise unit embedded within Digital Humanities at the University of Southampton._

 </header>